kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/04-headless-cms-sanity/11-setup-sanity.md

 `$ sanity init`

-* That will download all the start files
+* That will download all the starter files
 * We use `npm` instead of `yarn` (yarn may not be around for a long time according to wes)

 ## We have a project already setup